 Museum of Witchcraft and Magic

-In a county where ancient customs and traditions are still an important part of many people’s lives, this unusual museum seems only fitting.
+Cornwall is a place where ancient customs and traditions are still an important part of many people’s lives, so this unusual museum seems only fitting.
 It has to be Boscastle premier tourist ‘attraction’, besides of course the stunning scenery.
 Founded in by Cecil Williamson in 1960, it has the largest collection of witchcraft and occult related objects in the world!
 There are 10 galleries with more than 4000 exhibits.
 A truly fascinating, if a little disturbing at times, place to visit!

 Willapark and the Coastguard Lookout

 Perched high above the sea with stunning views of the coast in every directions and the wide horizon ahead, a visit to the Coastguard Lookout is well worth the climb.
 Now occupied by volunteer coastguards who keep a watchful eye on the shipping, it was built in the early 1800’s as a summer house for Thomas Rickard Avery.
 Rumour has it however that Avery was using the secluded house for far more than picnics, stories of wild parties with booze, gambling and wild women are part of local legend!